 Rate Survey for each of the 5 quality levels with higher maximum rates for higher ratings.
 Providers may participate at any level that they earn with the exception of exempt providers who may not participate at Level A or A+ without a license.
 FFNs do not participate in the QRIS since these are informal arrangements and are unrated.
 They are allowed to participate as an option to receive subsidies.
 They are required to meet a Health and Safety Pre-Service alternative requirement and are monitored by ABCQ assessors.

-Participation is required for all providers. b) Which types of settings or distinctive approaches to early childhood education and care participate in the state/territory's QRIS?
-Check all that apply Licensed child care centers Licensed family child care homes ✓ License-exempt providers ■ Early Head Start programs State prekindergarten or preschool programs ✓ Local district-supported prekindergarten programs Programs serving infants and toddlers ✓ Programs serving school-age children
+Participation is required for all providers.

+b) Which types of settings or distinctive approaches to early childhood education and care participate in the state/territory's QRIS?
+Check all that apply

+- Licensed child care centers

+- Licensed family child care homes

+- License-exempt providers

+- Early Head Start programs

+- Head Start programs

+- State prekindergarten or preschool programs

+- Local district-supported prekindergarten programs

+- Programs serving infants and toddlers

+- Programs serving school-age children

+- Faith-based settings

+- Tribally operated programs

+- Other

+- Describe: